Blog / Account takeover , Fraud analytics

 Account takeover is not only one team’s problem - it impacts Marketing, Product, Risk and Sales/Customer Service.
 Any solution will need to get approved and agreed on by various different departments.
 Collaboration is key - create a taskforce to discuss possible solutions that work for your business.
 Make sure everyone understands why the issue is so important - by using the examples and statistics above.

-Understand different departments’ priorities and talk about what matters to them
+4. Understand different teams' priorities and talk about what matters to them

 As well as including different departments in the conversation, you also need to speak in their language.
 Speak about the aspects of account takeover that matter to them.